enisyugnak/sunpos/README.md

 # What is this ?

 This is a little POS (Point Of Sale) application with customers, products and categories.
 Main goal for this project is to practice and learn basic understanding on states in React.
-This is the first app I have created...
+This is the first app I have created.

 # Getting Started with Create React App